crystal-term/prompt/README.md

 #### `:page_size`

 By default the menu is paginated if selection grows beyond 6 items.
-To change this setting use `:per_page` option.
+To change this setting use `:page_size` option.

 ```crystal
 letters = ("A".."Z").to_a